-To finish off the tails of the bow, we are going to cut a chevron shape “V” into each end.
-To make both symmetrical, cut one at a time.
+To finish off the tails of the bow, cut a chevron shape “V” into each end.
+To make nice and symmetrical, cut one end at a time.
 With right sides together, fold the tail end in half and clip diagonally out to the corners.
 Unfold and adjust the wire ribbon to your liking.

 You are finished with your first bow!
 It gets easier and faster the more you make.
 I promise!

-Below is a condensed step-by-step of how to make a bow for a Christmas tree, to pin and save.
+Below is a quickstart, step-by-step guide of how to make a bow for a Christmas tree.
+Pin and save.

 When you are ready to display the bows on your Christmas tree, no are hooks needed.
 Just place them within the branches, curling and tucking as you go, so they look natural within the branches.
 I hope you like them!